monde-sistemas/pusher-websocket-delphi/README.md

 You can take a look at the `PusherClientExample` at `delphi\example` for more details.

+## Contributing

+This lib is a work in progress and any help is greatly appreciated.

+Found a bug?
+Send us a Pull Request or create an issue, we will do our best to help.

 ## Acknowledgements

-Thanks to @leggetter for the help on the [pusher-websocket-dotnet](https://github.com/pusher-community/pusher-websocket-dotnet) which is the base of this work.
+Thanks to [@leggetter](https://github.com/leggetter) for the help on the [pusher-websocket-dotnet](https://github.com/pusher-community/pusher-websocket-dotnet) which is the base of this work.